TritonDataCenter/node-verror/README.md

 programmatically.
 For example, in an HTTP server, you probably don't want to spew all of the low-level errors back to the client, but you do want to include them in the audit log entry for the request.
-In that case, you can use a WError, which is created exactly like VError (and supports both printf-style arguments and an optional cause), but the resulting "message" only contains the top-level error.
+In that case, you can use a WError, which is created exactly like VError (and also supports both printf-style arguments and an optional cause), but the resulting "message" only contains the top-level error.
 Using the same example above, but replacing the VError in handleRequest with WError, we get this output:

     request failed